NBA Injury Report for Today

 Vít Krejcí (PG)

-The Trail Blazers listed Krejci as OUT for Sunday's (Mar.
-22) game against the Nuggets.
+The Trail Blazers listed Krejci as Out for Thursday's (Apr.
+2) game against the Pelicans.

 Player HeadShot